 With HTML, an anchor or hyperlink anchor is an area in hypertext containing the source or destination to a different address or other information.
 In HTML, an anchor begins with <a> and ends with </a>, as shown in the breakdown of an HTML tag.

 The example code below is an anchor that links to the Computer Hope web page, with the anchor being Computer Hope.

 <a href="https://www.computerhope.com">Computer Hope</a>

-When inserted into a web page, the code would generate the example below.
+When inserted in a web page, the code would generate the example below.
 In the example, "Computer Hope" is the anchor text in the anchor.

-Alternatively referred to as a bookmark, a named anchor is an anchor that links to a location on a page.
+Alternatively referred to as a bookmark, in-page link, and jump link, a named anchor is an anchor that links to a location on a page.
 For example, "#top" is a named anchor that allows the reader to return to the top of the page.
-If they were at the bottom of the page, the browser window would scroll to the top when the link was clicked.
+For example, a visitor at the bottom of a page could click a link to scroll to the top.

 Named anchors are comprised of the HTML <a> tag with the href attribute pointing to another tag with the name or id attribute.
 For example, in our #top example, the anchor tag looks like the code shown below.